 As a hopeful romantic, I've always wanted a relationship where we create a foundation on which our lives can be built and shared.
 I want a relationship where I can get to know him on a deeper level.
 But I want more than to just know him...
 I want to know him, the little things that other people don't know.
 I want inside jokes and our favourite restaurant.
 I want our song, and midnight talks.
 I want to know him, and I want him to know me better than anyone else... building blocks that stack up until you have a home.

-Written by: Krista Hannesen, Vice President of Up-Level Your Life Productions.
+Written by: Krista Hannesen, Editor in Chief of A Beautiful Life Magazine.
 Find her on Instagram @kristahannesen